Alisadaintanvir/sadain_blog/README.md

 # Sadain_blog

-it is a very simple blog project made by html,css and flask for practicing purpose.
+it is a very simple blog project made with HTML, CSS, and Flask for practicing purposes.
-I have added the mail features for contact form submission and dynamic route for every post.
+I have added the mail features for contact form submission and dynamic routes for every post.

-### Feel free to fork and contribute
+#### Feel free to fork and contribute